SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 I look down at my hand.
 Focusing on my own body causes me to notice the difference flowing through my veins.
 This energy feels different than anything I’ve ever felt, but reminds me of my fight for oxygen in that world.
 Just the act of focusing on it causes my flames to jerk and dance in unusual ways.
 My light shines brighter than it ever has, and I feel my heat rise.

 Kael shields his eyes.
-“All that for a dart?”
+“All that for a knife?”
 He says, giggling.

 I ball my fist, a large fire rising from it.
-It’s not a dart, but it’s different.
+It’s not a knife, but it’s different.
 Then I remember- My father’s book.
 I have read it sparsely, but mainly searching for the notes he left me.
 Perhaps there’s something in there to teach me how to properly conduct this new energy.

 “I’ll be right back.”
 I say quickly.
 I hear him mumble ‘okay’ as I run off to my room.
 Seeing Adva on my bed, still motionless, reminds me that there’s a reason for me to do this.
 To protect us, all three